 Before we get started, check out the video tutorial about some fun ways to make a split screen video in Filmora.
 If you have some creative ideas about split screen on windows or mac, share it in the comment below.

 Part 1: How to Make a Split Screen Video with Split-Screen Effects

 In the latest version, we’ve brought the Split Screen Effect back and made it better with more presets and layouts as well as animated effects.
 Below are the detailed steps about how to make a split screen video with this Split Screen Video Editor.

 1 Import the media files

-Open Filmora and enter the Full Feature mode, and then click "Import" to add your media files to My Album Media Library.
-Or directly drag and drop your media to this Split screen video editor.
+Open Filmora and create a new project for the Split Screen video, and then click "Import" to add your media files to Media Library.

 2 Choose a split screen preset

 Click the Split Screen button at the top of the screen.
 Then you can browse and preview different kinds of split screen layouts in the library.
 Choose your favorite one and drag and drop it onto the timeline.
 Alternatively, right click on the preset and choose "Apply" to add it to the timeline.